 Software is a term encompassing all the apps, programs, and other clumps of ones and zeros that make our digital devices do what they do.
 Without software, you wouldn’t be reading this right now.
 Unfortunately, software has an evil twin that can very well disrupt your life: malware.
 But what is it, and how can you stop it?
 And can a VPN help prevent malware?

 What is malware?

-Malware, or malicious software, is a type of a program or a file that is harmful to your computer.
-Scammers use it to compromise your device or its functions, steal your data, etc.
+Malware, or malicious software, is a program or a file that is harmful to your computer.
+Scammers and hackers use it to compromise your device or its functions, steal your data, etc.

-For example, your device can be injected with malware which searches for sensitive information (like passwords or bank account details) and sends it back to the attacker.
+For example, your device can be injected with malware that searches for sensitive information (like passwords or bank account details) and sends it back to the attacker.

 The most common types of malware are:

 - Computer virus: designed to disrupt the activities of the device;